mattermost/mattermost-operator/README.md

 $ make install
 ```

-Second, you need to make sure you have [dep](https://github.com/golang/dep) installed.

 ### 3.2 Building mattermost-operator
 To start contributing to mattermost-operator you need to clone this repo to your local workspace.